 7. First Aid Kit (Optional but Recommended)

-Even if you’re careful, accidents happen.
-Keeping a small kitchen-friendly first aid kit nearby with bandages and burn ointment is a good safety practice, especially when working with sharp knives or hot oil.
+Even if you're careful, accidents happen.
+Keeping a small, kitchen-friendly first aid kit nearby, complete with bandages and burn ointment, is a good safety practice, especially when working with sharp knives or hot oil.

 Having a compact kit like the Band-Aid Travel Ready Portable Emergency First Aid Kit is a smart and inexpensive way to stay prepared for minor kitchen mishaps.
 With 80 essential pieces, including adhesive bandages, gauze pads, and antiseptic wipes, it’s the perfect grab-and-go option for burns, cuts, or nicks that happen while cooking.
 It’s affordable enough to stash one in your kitchen drawer, another in your car, and a backup in the bathroom.
 Just be sure to check it periodically and replace anything past its expiration date to keep it ready for use.